ResidentMario/fahr/docs/drivers/kaggle.rst

 How it works
 ------------

-Kaggle Kernels run inside of a Docker container that is built and maintained by their team.
-The default container image contains a huge number of data science focused packages, but doesn't have everything.
-It is possible to extend this container with custom PyPi packages using the web UI, but this feature is not available from the API.
+Kaggle Kernels run inside of a default Docker container that is built and maintained by their team.
+This environment cannot be modified using the API, and hence, ``fahr``.

-To execute a new kernel run you create a ``kernel-metadata.json`` file specifying run metadata.
-You then upload this configuration file and a training artifact to Kaggle (because the runtime environment is hardcoded there is no build process, and ``fahr`` will skip this step during execution).
-Any file written to the home path and certain other paths on disk during execution is considered a kernel output and will be stored inline with the training artifact in the Kaggle web UI.
+To execute a new training job you submit a model definition and a ``kernel-metadata.json`` metadata file to Kaggle.
+Any file written to the home path and certain other paths on disk during execution is considered a kernel output and will be availabe for download after execution finishes.
+A logfile capturing output ``STDOUT`` and ``STDERR`` is also provided.

-Kaggle also generates a JSON-formatted logfile that captures execution output to ``STDOUT`` and ``STDERR``.

 Prerequisites
 -------------